|

 Tree of Forty Gold Crowns: the leaves turn a beautiful gold colour in fall and/or the Ginkgo was very expensive to buy in former times.

 Wish Tree: Artist Yoko Ono (widow of Beatle John Lennon) planted a Ginkgo in Detroit.
 Her message: "Wish Tree for Detroit (Michigan).
 Whisper your wish to the bark of the tree.
-Yoko Ono, 2000.""I believe we can create a more positive future through wishing", Yoko stated.
+Yoko Ono, 2000."
+"I believe we can create a more positive future through wishing", Yoko stated.

 Panda of the plant kingdom: Analogy with the Giant Panda's survival in China.
+Also called "Botanic Giant Panda".

 © Cor Kwant